Food and Nutrition with placement year - BSc (Hons)

 We recognise a range of qualifications for admission to our courses.
 In addition to the specific entry conditions for this course you must also meet the University’s General Entrance Requirements.

-PE or Single Award Life & Health Sciences considered acceptable were accompanied by AS level in Chemistry, Physics, Maths or Biology (Grade C or above).
+PE or Single Award Life & Health Sciences are acceptable when accompanied by AS Level Grade C in Chemistry, Physics, Maths, or Biology.

 Applied General Qualifications